Allow2/Allow2.github.io/README.md

 Heres a few suggestions:
 * Who is going to be the first 12 year old to release an iPhone game with built-in parental controls?
 Think of the global publicity!
 * Own a website?
 [Contact Us](mailto:ceo@allow2.com) to Beta-test the Wordpress Plugin.
 * Do you work for Belkin?
-Checkout the [Allow2Wemo](https://www.github.com/Allow2/Allow2wemo) project for home automation!
+Checkout the [Allow2Automate](https://www.github.com/Allow2/Allow2Automate) (formally known as Allow2wemo) project for home automation!
 [Contact Us](mailto:ceo@allow2.com) to get access to the OpenWRT Router plugin code.
 * Google Android Team: Pretty easy to get REAL Parental Controls into the OS, [Contact Us](mailto:ceo@allow2.com) or just start using it.
 It's Free!
 * Do you work for Sony?
 Facebook?
 Apple? &lt;insert company name here>?
 [Contact Us](mailto:ceo@allow2.com) to get help integrating.